 It is widely held that the symmetries of a theory reveal "surplus structure": structure which, in some sense, the theory could do without.
-(For example, the boost symmetry of Newtonian mechanics indicates the superfluousness of absolute space; the gauge symmetry of electromagnetism reveals the superfluousness of absolute potentials; and so on and so forth.)
-In this paper, I compare and contrast two ways of taking that claim on board (although I do not intend to assess the scope or validity of the claim itself).
+(For example, the boost symmetry of Newtonian mechanics indicates the superfluousness of absolute velocities; the gauge symmetry of electromagnetism reveals the superfluousness of absolute potentials; and so on and so forth.)
+Moreover, if this is the case, it is also widely held that some modification of one's theory is appropriate, so as to make explicit what structure is not surplus (e.g. the replacement of Newtonian by Galilean spacetime, in response to the boost symmetry of Newtonian mechanics).
+In this paper, I compare and contrast two ways of making such a modification.
 The first is to replace the theory by (what I shall call) a reduced theory: a theory that deals only in quantities which are invariant under the relevant symmetry.
 The second is to replace the theory by (what I shall call) a sophisticated theory: a theory in which models related by a symmetry are isomorphic.